AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 >[!NOTE]
 >
->The web-optimized image delivery service is a prerelease feature feature with the June 2022 release of AEM as a Cloud Service with GA expected in July.
+>The web-optimized image delivery service is a prerelease feature with the June 2022 release of AEM as a Cloud Service with GA expected in July.
 >
 >For more information about AEMaaCS's prerelease features, see the document [Adobe Experience Manager as a Cloud Service Prerelease Channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html)